 The Append Fields tool appends the fields of one small input (Source) to every record of another larger input (Target).
-The result is a Cartesian join.
-In a Cartesian join, every row from one table is joined to every row of another table.
-For example, if table A has 100 rows, and table B has 1,000 rows, the Cartesian join of these two tables results in 100,000 rows.
+The result is a Cartesian Join where all records from both inputs are combined.

 The Append Fields tool accepts two inputs: